Estimating the drivers of urban economic complexity and their connection to economic performance: Theoretical and methodological implications of the model

-Models of cultural evolution predict there exists an association between demography and the size of culture, $r_c=a+b\ln(N_c)$ \cite{Henrich2004Tasmanian,henrich2015secret}.
-Applied to an urban context, it implies the diversity of factors and capabilities in city $c$ that on average a worker encounters is approximately a logarithmic function of the population size.
-Incorporating this prediction into the theory of urban economic complexity (i.e., Equation~\eqref{epercapita}) one can explain several empirical observations.
-It explains why the relationship between measures of urban output (like employment in certain industries) are associated with total population size through a power-law function \cite{gomez2016explaining, balland2018complex}.
-It also explains why and how different phenomena of the same kind (e.g., two sexually transmitted diseases, two types of college degrees, or two types of crimes), which presumably are driven by similar networks of interaction, can feature very different scaling patterns (see \cite{Patterson2015STDs,rocha2015non, arbesman2011scaling}).
-Of particular importance, more complex phenomena scale more superlinearly, explaining why more complex technological innovations and production processes tend to occur in larger and more diverse urban hubs \cite{DavisDingel2014NBER,desmet2015geography,gomez2016explaining,balland2018complex}.
-For the present analysis, however, we relax the assumption about $r_c$ and its association with the logarithm of population size, and we let the data speak.
+} Equipped with Eq.~(\ref{epercapita}) we can reproduce the power-law relationships of employment with population size (see \citep{YounEtAl2015Universality}).
+To that end, we invoke models of cultural evolution which predict a specific association between population size and the size of collective knowhow, $r_c=a+b\ln(N_c)$ (see \citep{Henrich2004Tasmanian,henrich2015secret,acerbi2017cultural}).
+This relation is consistent with observations in urban contexts, in which the diversity of factors and capabilities in city $c$ is approximately a logarithmic function of population size \cite{YounEtAl2015Universality}.
+Incorporating this relationship between $r_c$ and $N_c$ into Eq.~(\ref{epercapita}) yields $p_{i,c,f}=e^{-M_f (1-s_i)(1-a)}e^{b M_f (1-s_i)\ln(N_c)} = e^{-M_f (1-s_i)(1-a)} N_c^{b M_f (1-s_i)}$.
+It becomes clear why a power-law function emerges, since we are exponentiating a logarithm (see \citep{gomez2016explaining} for details about testing the predictions of this explanation). { This result indicates that more complex phenomena scale more superlinearly, explaining why more complex technological innovations and production processes tend to occur in larger and more diverse urban hubs \cite{DavisDingel2014NBER,desmet2015geography,gomez2016explaining,balland2018complex}.
+Relatedly, it also explains why and how different phenomena of the same kind (e.g., two sexually transmitted diseases, two types of college degrees, or two types of crimes), which presumably are driven by similar networks of social interaction, can feature very different urban scaling patterns (see \citep{Patterson2015STDs,rocha2015non,arbesman2011scaling,patterson2018scaling}).

-The aim of the present paper is to estimate directly the quantities introduced by the theory in Eq.~\eqref{epercapita} and quantify how they signify important statistical improvements over alternative conceptualizations of cities from a modeling point of view.
-In brief, we show that the drivers of ``urban economic complexity'' can be measured and have measurable consequences.
+Although these are solid theoretical grounds on which to base the relationship between $r_c$ and $N_c$, below we will estimate directly the parameter $r_c$ from data, and show how its association with the logarithm of $N_c$ also emerges as an empirical result.}